groundboi/dotfiles/README.md

      * https://www.gnu.org/software/global/globaldoc_toc.html#Vim-editor
      * `man gtags` and `man gtags-cscope`

+### `gdb`
+  * To build GDB 11.X for remote cross-arch debugging, extract the GDB source and then alongside the src dir, create `gdb-multitarget-host` and (say) `gdbserver-armv7l` directories.
+Make sure you have the cross compiler toolchain (i.e. `apt install binutils-arm-linux-gnueabi`).
+Then run the following two builds:
+    * In `gdb-multitarget-host` do: `../gdb-src/configure --srcdir=../gdb-src --enable-targets=all && make`
+    * In `gdbserver-armv7l` do: `../gdb-src/configure --srcdir=../gdb-src --host=arm-linux-gnueabi && make all-gdbserver`

 ### `Docker`
   * Install via the `docker-ce` or `docker.io` package.
 You will also need to add yourself to the docker group, and then start the docker service.
   * `docker images` and `docker ps` show images and running containers, respectively.
 Use `docker ps -a` to see all containers that have been run.